Senior Dog Diet Changes & Allergies: When to Switch & How

 Ongoing Monitoring

-After transitioning to a new food, schedule veterinary follow-ups: 2-4 weeks after the transition for an initial check, 8-12 weeks for allergy symptom evaluation, then every 6 months for stable seniors.
-Daily stool checks, weekly weigh-ins, and constant awareness of comfort level help catch problems early.
-Weight drops greater than 2-3% in a week warrant a veterinary call.
+After transitioning to a new food, vets typically schedule follow-ups around 2-4 weeks (initial check), 8-12 weeks (allergy symptoms reassessed), and every six months for stable seniors — your vet may recommend a different cadence.
+Daily stool checks, weekly weigh-ins, and watching for changes in comfort all help catch issues early.
+Weight drops greater than 2-3% in a week warrant a vet call.

 When You Need a Specialist